Queue Jumping Rationale

 If the trip via the queued lanes on Eastern Fwy is reduced from 40 to 23 minutes, demand from Eastern Fwy grows to 96 vehicles/cycle.
 Metered capacity of Hoddle St is 110 v/c total and 38 v/c enter, metered plus queued free entry, from the north, leaving 72 v/c to come from Eastern Fwy.
 The toll is set so up to 64 v/c queue jump, and the balance of the 96, 32 v/c, is added to the queue.
 At least 8 v/c will be discharged from the queue, plus any shortfall from the 38 and the 64 for each cycle.
 Signals for each lane meter the flow, usually clearing the three jumping lanes each cycle and the balance comes from two queued lanes.

 Queue jumping is also known as congestion charging, FasTrak, and high occupancy toll (HOT) lanes and is a form of road pricing where there can be a variable toll.
-Socialists and anarchists would allow people who don't care so much about trip time, and have proven they are equally happy to take the bus, to sabotage trip times for those who have greater urgency, but user choice should at least be available, and it can cut emissions in half.
+Some people don't care so much about trip time, and are equally happy to take the bus, but others have greater urgency, so user choice should at least be available, and it can cut emissions in half.
 Huge benefits would accrue to the community from faster trips, and there is still free access.